Faakhir30/JobMaps/Readme.md

 ## Contact

-If you have any questions or inquiries regarding the IT Jobs Map website, please contact us at [email protected]
+If you have any questions or inquiries regarding the IT Jobs Map website, please contact us at fzahid.bscs22seecs@seecs.edu.pk

 We appreciate your interest and hope that this website helps you in finding IT job opportunities in Pakistan.
 Happy job hunting!